103sbavert/JADA/README.md

 A simple free and open-source dictionary app that uses the API created by [Meet Developer](https://github.com/meetDeveloper) which you can check out [here](https://github.com/meetDeveloper/googleDictionaryAPI).
 This dictionary app uses that API to show definitions for the words entered by the user.
 It supports multiple languages and best of all it has dark mode.

+## Download
+Currently the app is only available on Github releases due to some compilcated personal reasons.
+You can [download the app from Github releases here.](https://github.com/sbeve72/JADA/releases)

 ## Multi Language support

 This dictionary supports multiple language as the API I am using does too.
 The languages supported are the following